-This group began with 11 participants, but one participant left at the very start of the group.
-When giving response counts, the report denotes if more than 10 participants had been present at the time of the discussion.
+&lt;sup>† This group began with 11 participants, but one participant left at the very start of the group.
+Throughout the report, when giving response counts, we denote if more than 10 participants had been present at the time of the discussion.